 For dessert you’ll want to order the Chocolate Coconut Cake ($12) which remains the vegan option.

 The Chocolate Coconut Cake, which reads almost like a brownie, was previously plated with chocolate sauce, fresh raspberries, cocoa nibs and hazelnut cream.
 It is currently being served sans raspberries, with larger dollops of hazelnut cream, which almost tasted like peanut butter to us (but are definitely hazelnut).

 We didn’t taste any coconut in the dish so we assume it features coconut milk as an ingredient and not coconut as a flavor.

 Because this is a Disney Signature Dining location, it will take two table credits off of your Disney Dining Plan if and when that returns.
 Annual Passholder and DVC discounts are available here.

-For a list of all the vegan options available in the Disney’s Hollywood Stuidios theme park check out our comprehensive guide here: What’s Vegan in Disney’s Hollywood Studios?
+For a list of all the vegan options available in the Disney’s Hollywood Studios theme park check out our comprehensive guide here: What’s Vegan in Disney’s Hollywood Studios?